zeroluck/docs/sources/articles/gluu-server-ce.md

 ##Licenses

 Each component of the Gluu Server is free to use in production.
 All OX products are MIT License.
 Learn more [here](http://www.gluu.org/docs/admin-guide/introduction/licenses/).

 ## Installation

-Gluu will publish binaries for as many OS's as possible.
-Currently, the easiest installation option is:
+Gluu will publish binaries for as many operating systems as possible.
+Currently, the easiest installation options are:

 - [CentOS](../admin-guide/deployment/centos.md)
 - [Ubuntu](../admin-guide/deployment/ubuntu.md)